Jakrich13/Celestial-World-2.0---Xetass-UI-Overlay/README.md

 # Celestial-World-2.0---Xetass-UI-Overlay

 This tool provides help for running Xetass in Celestial-World-2.0.
 It's a graphical tool which aims on helping to keep track of your islands your already did.
-Just drag the overlay over the Xetass map and klick the island, to mark it as finished.
+Just drag the overlay over the Xetass map and click the island, to mark it as finished.

 ![ScreenShot](example.PNG)